 In our April 2023 comments on the 2023 Exposure Draft on public CbCR, we highlighted concerns around the sensitivity of data requested for companies in the defense industry, with customers (typically ministries of defense) objecting to the disclosure of information due to national security and intelligence considerations.
-Large defense contractors regularly participate in classified programs and projects with the U.S. Department of Defense and other government agencies around the world, including Canada, the UK, and Australia.
-The disclosure of classified equipment sales and associated service activities through revenue reporting metrics, tangible assets, and employee metrics provide information that, in the wrong hands, could also pose a threat to each country's national security and defense secrets.
+Large defense contractors regularly participate in classified programs and projects with the U.S. Department of Defense and other government agencies around the world, including Canada, the United Kingdom, and Australia.
+The disclosure of classified equipment sales and associated service activities through revenue reporting metrics, tangible assets, and employee metrics provide information that, in the wrong hands, could also compromise each country's national security and defense.